kurum5003-netizen/python-projects/README.md

 This repository is created to document my learning journey through practical Python projects.

-The focus is on writing clean code, building small applications, and improving problem-solving skills over time.
+The focus is on writing clean code, building applications, and improving problem-solving skills over time.

 ---